Home/NFL

 Jason Kelce’s post-retirement media career hit a headline recently for more than just his analysis or viral podcast episodes.
 When YouTube approached him to be part of their inaugural NFL broadcast covering the Chiefs vs. Chargers game in Brazil, ESPN shut it down.
 And they didn’t give any warning or wiggle room.
 According to Front Office Sports, ESPN firmly declined the request.
 The platform made it clear that Kelce wouldn’t be part of the YouTube stream.

 The reason?
-ESPN’s freshly enforced exclusivity policy for on-air talent blocks anyone signed by them from appearing on competitor platforms.
-Like YouTube or Netflix during NFL broadcasts.
-As per The Athletic, ESPN pays Kelce $24 million over three years to be loyal to Monday Night Countdown.
-They want exclusivity and no sharing, even if that means missing out on one of the NFL’s most engaging voices joining his brother, Travis Kelce’s, big game.
+ESPN’s enforced exclusivity policy for on-air talent blocks anyone signed by them from appearing on competitor platforms, like YouTube or Netflix, during NFL broadcasts.
+As per reports, ESPN pays Kelce $24 million over three years to be loyal to Monday Night Countdown.
+They want exclusivity, even if that means he would miss out on joining his brother, Travis Kelce’s, big game.

 ADVERTISEMENT